US announces support for COVID vaccine intellectual property waiver | DW | 05.05.2021

 The idea of waiving intellectual property rights for COVID-19 vaccines has wide support among the developing world, as countries struggle to secure enough doses to inoculate their citizens.
 Meanwhile rich nations such as the US have been accused of hoarding vaccine supplies.

-The proposal has faced stiff opposition from countries with powerful pharmaceutical and biotech industries.They say that such a waiver would not provide the relief that people hope, as vaccine production is a complex procedure that cannot be ramped up simple by lifting protections, which could impact future innovation.
+The proposal has faced stiff opposition from countries with powerful pharmaceutical and biotech industries.They say that such a waiver would not provide the relief that people hope, as vaccine production is a complex procedure that cannot be ramped up simply by lifting protections, which could have an impact on future innovation.

 WTO member countries will soon present and negotiate a text on the matter.
 Ambassadors at the WTO's General Council have been debating the idea, first raised by India and South Africa in October.